How Do I Apply for Company Name Approval?

 - Fill out all required fields on the application.

-- Click on the “Submit” button at the bottom of the page; this will take you directly to the invoice page for payment.
+- Click on the “Submit” button at the lower right of the screen.

 - After you submit your online application, you will receive an email notifying you that the application has been received by the Division.
 This email will include a link to a page that will let you know the status of your application.
 You may return to this page using the link at any time during the name approval application review process.